 The dramatic play center provides so many learning opportunities across ALL learning domains.
 To help parents understand that kids are not just “playing”, I sent home a parent letter introducing the new farm theme highlighting specific skills students will be developing during their play.

-On Monday and Tuesday during center time instead of playing, students painted murals and made other parts of the farm if they choose to go to the pretend center.
+On Monday and Tuesday during center time instead of playing in pretend, students painted murals and made other parts of the farm if they choose to go to the pretend center.
 I showed students the signs/pictures of what they were going to paint and together we noticed the characteristics of each plant BEFORE they painted.
-Students only painted the stems and the leaves o the plants.
+Students only painted the stems and the leaves on the plants.

 In the art center and for a table time activity Tuesday morning, students made the fruits and veggies for our farm!
 It was a fun way to get some cutting practice in.

 I stapled the Velcro to the wall (plants) and stuck the other side of the Velcro to the fruits and veggies.
 Now students can harvest the fruits and veggies during play!

 Here is what students did to create the center.
 They had it ready to play by the middle of the week.